WeegeeNumbuh1/FlightGazer/README.md

 wget -O update.sh https://raw.githubusercontent.com/WeegeeNumbuh1/FlightGazer/refs/heads/main/update.sh
 sudo bash update.sh
 ```

+>[!NOTE]
+> FlightGazer will *never* implement any self-updating mechanism or any form of push updates.<br>
+> An update must be run explicitly by the end user.<br>
+> The initialization script, every 3 months after the last update, will check for updates to the aircraft database and other system components required to run, at startup.<br>
+> When running the update script, it will pull data only from this repository and nowhere else.

 <details><summary>Windows</summary>

 You can run `git clone --depth=1 https://github.com/WeegeeNumbuh1/FlightGazer \a\different\directory` and manually migrate your config.